devshawn/kafka-gitops/docs/specification.md

 **Options**:

 - **ccloud** [Optional]: An object which contains an `enabled` field.
 Set this to true if using a Confluent Cloud cluster.
+- **topics** [Optional]:
+    - **defaults** [Optional]: Specify topic defaults so you don't need to specify them for every topic in the state file.
+Currently, only replication is supported.
-- **topics** [Optional]: Add a prefixed topic blacklist for ignoring specific topics when using `kafka-gitops`.
+    - **blacklist** [Optional]: Add a prefixed topic blacklist for ignoring specific topics when using `kafka-gitops`.
 This allows topics to be ignored from being deleted if they are not defined in the desired state file.

 **Example**:
 ```yaml